 Potential DBA students are interested in management research and may have a practical research question in mind.
 This may be a specific problem encountered in their work environment or a more general issue of practice that they are keen to resolve.

 Both PhD and DBA programmes aim to generate new knowledge, but the emphasis of each is different.

 PhD students begin by identifying a gap in existing knowledge and they do so mainly by carrying out an extensive review of literature in their chosen knowledge area.
 On identifying the gap, they then design research programmes, often within organisations, that provide the data required to address that gap.

 DBA students, on the other hand, begin by identifying a problem in practice.
 They then consult academic models and theories that may help to inform their understanding of that problem.
 They then design interventions within their organisations which allow them to investigate and resolve the problem.
 In doing this DBA students may contribute to theory or practice, or both.
 As with a PhD, the outcomes of the DBA research must be generalisable, allowing abstraction and application to other contexts.

 Year 1: £15,750

-Note: A DBA is four years part-time.
-Students who require an additional year of supervised study will be liable for this additional fee.
-Students who require a sixth or subsequent year may be charged a continuation fee.
+A DBA is four years part-time.
+Students who require an additional (5th) year of supervised study will be liable for an additional fee of £5,000.
+Students who require subsequent years may be charged a continuation fee.

 |What your fee includes|